max-tonny8/abigen_hardhat/README.md

   // ...other configuration options...

   abigen: {
     outDir: "abi",            // The output directory for generated ABI files (default: "abi")
     inDir: "contracts",       // The input directory containing your contract files (default: "contracts")
-    contracts: ["*"],    // An array of contract filenames or patterns to generate ABIs for (default: ["*"])
+    includeContracts: ["*"],  // An array of contract patterns to include in the generate ABIs (default: ["*"])
+    excludeContracts: [],     // An array of contract patterns to exclude from the generate ABIs (default: [])
     space: 2,                 // The number of spaces to use for indentation in the generated ABIs (default: 2)
     autoCompile: true         // Whether to automatically compile contracts before generating ABIs (default: true) },
 };
 ```